 The yakigashira (or heads of the gunome) of Kôzuke Daijô Sukesada’s earlier works will be roundish while his later works will often be more of a togari-ba shape (peaked).
 Sometimes a blade will start out with one form and then transition into the other.
 An alternative name for this type of fukushiki-gunome with peaked yakigashira will be kani-no-tsume (crab claws).
 This blade exhibits these forging traits perfectly.

 Kôzuke Daijô Sukesada had a very distinctive signature using several variations of parts of certain key kanji.
-Judging from the fact that this blade was made when Sukesada was 70 years and from the way this blade is signed, I think that there is an excellent chance that this is a daimei sword that was made by Kôzuke Daijô Sukesada and signed by Yamato Daijô Sukesada (大和上野祐定), Sukesada’s younger brother who worked with Sukesada in his later years and eventually became his successor.
+Judging from the fact that this blade was made when Sukesada was 70 years and from the way this blade is signed, I think that there is an excellent chance that this is a daimei sword that was made by Kôzuke Daijô Sukesada and signed by Yamato Daijô Sukesada (大和上野祐定).
 This blade has been awarded NBTHK Tokubetsu Hozon papers and a NTHK Kanteisho guaranteeing the the authenticity of this blade.